Lorentz violation and the electron-ion collider: Lorentz-violating effects in unpolarized DIS

 The question of coordinate choice is more subtle.
 It is straightforward to show that the coordinate transformation $x^\mu \to x^\mu -\frac{1}{2} \kappa^{\alpha\mu}{}_{\alpha\nu} x^\nu$ (where $\kappa$ is a generic constant tensor) implies

 Taking into account that the traces $(\kappa_{F,G})^{\alpha\mu}{}_{\alpha\nu}$ contain all the independent components of the tensors $\kappa_{F,G}$, it is clear that this change of coordinates can be used to remove completely one amongst the coefficients $\kappa_{F}$, $\kappa_G$ and $c_f$ (where $f$ includes {\em all} fermion species).
 In our analysis, we choose coordinates in which the photon coefficient $\kappa_F$ vanishes.
-With this choice of coordinates the electron and proton coefficients are experimentally tightly constrained~\cite{datatables} and have negligible impact on $e$-$p$ DIS.
+With this choice of coordinates the electron and proton coefficients\footnote{The proton $c^{\mu\nu}$ coefficients appear in the low-energy effective Chiral Lagrangian in which the proton is represented by a fundamental field (see also the discussion in Ref.~\cite{hadronic1}).} are experimentally tightly constrained~\cite{datatables} and have negligible impact on $e$-$p$ DIS.
 We then focus on effects due to the $c_f$ coefficients for $u$ and $d$ quarks while ignoring, at the present time, the effect of Lorentz violation in the gluon sector ($\kappa_G$).

-At zeroth order in the strong-interaction coupling constant $\alpha_{s}$, the quarks within the proton predominantly interact with the incident electron through $\gamma$- or $Z^{0}$-exchange.
-As in Ref.~\cite{LVdis}, we therefore take as an effective model the following Lagrange density modified by Lorentz-violating effects:

-with $\Gamma_{f}^{\mu} = \gamma^{\mu} + c_{f}^{\nu\mu}\gamma_{\nu}$.
-In this expression, $\psi_{f}$ is the quark field of flavor $f$ and $A_{\mu}$, $Z_{\mu}$ are the photon and $Z$ boson fields which are accompanied by their vector and axial-vector couplings $a_{V}^{f}, a_{A}^{f}$ to the quarks, respectively, and $Q_{f}=eq_{f}, g_{Z} = e/\sin\theta_{\text{W}}\cos\theta_{\text{W}}$.
-The coefficients $c_{f}^{\mu\nu}$ control the magnitude of Lorentz violation for each quark flavor $f$ and for simplicity are taken to be constants in a given inertial observer frame, which ensures energy-momentum conservation through invariance under time translations.
-As we already mentioned, the matrix of coefficients $c_{f}^{\mu\nu}$ can be taken as traceless and symmetric~\cite{mattergravity,fermionobservables}.
-Summarizing our discussion until now, we consider the effects of the Lorentz-violating symmetric and traceless background tensor $c_{f}^{\mu\nu}$ on freely propagating quarks of flavor $f=u,d$ and their modified interactions with the photon and $Z^{0}$ boson.
-In view of this, the modified Feynman propagator for the $u$ and $d$ quarks is \begin{fmffile}{diagram}
+Below the electroweak scale it is customary to express the fields $Q$, $U$ and $D$ in terms of the usual Dirac fields $\psi_u$ and $\psi_d$.
+The model Lagrange density in the massless limit is then given by